 NPF has also been able to aid playwrights and writers for other media to procure production funds and services via donations, and by serving as an umbrella organization for new and unestablished theater, video and film artists seeking grants for specific projects.

 We welcome opportunities for outreach to the community.
-We invited high school students to intern on the set of one of our feature film productions, participated in a play reading and discussion at a high school in South Central Los Angeles.
+We invited high school students to intern on the set of one of our feature film productions and participated in a play reading and discussion at a high school in South Central Los Angeles.
 We offer periodic presentations on copyright protection free of charge and are planning to expand our workshop sessions with leadership on topics such as creating log lines, writing under pressure, etc.

-NPF will celebrate its 50th anniversary in 2019.
-We celebrated our first 30 years with a two-day retrospective presentation at Santa Monica Public Library Auditorium.
+NPF celebrated our first 30 years with a two-day retrospective presentation at Santa Monica Public Library Auditorium.
 The program included scenes from plays and musicals by NPF members as well as clips from films written by members and, in many cases, co-produced by NPF during the prior three decades.
 To mark our 50th anniversary we planned a production for the 2020 Hollywood Fringe Festival.
 Our project, showcasing 10 mew short plays, has been postponed due to the pandemic.

 The writers workshop meets alternate Thursday nights in the Santa Monica area.
 Visitors are welcome to attend, and may submit their work for review after participating in at least three regular meetings and making a $25.00 annual donation.
 For the date and location of the next workshop session, and information on screenings, premieres, and other events, call (310) 393-3682.